 So unfortunately we didn’t get a chance to eat here, however both the restaurant and the pub at the Post Hotel come highly recommended by a local friend!
 Check it out and let me know what you think!

-Three Days in Banff: The Itinerary
+Three Days in Banff Itinerary

-DAY 1 – Lake Louise, Peyto Lake, & Moraine Lake
+3 Days in Banff Itinerary: Day 1 – Lake Louise, Peyto Lake, & Moraine Lake

 Directly in front of the Fairmont Chateau, just a few minutes from the parking lot, you will be standing in front of one of the most magical lakes in the world.
-We honestly just spend SO long staring at it and taking it all in!
+We honestly just spend so long staring at it and taking it all in!

 From here you can hike another 1.6 km to the Big Beehive Lookout and trust me, it is WORTH IT!
 This part of the hike is quite challenging because after you circle the lake you will face some pretty intense switch backs.
 The views from the top are truly spectacular though.